 - Subverted in Wayne and Shuster's Fist Full of Dollars sketch where, after the climactic gunfight in which dozens of bullets are fired at Schuster with no effect, he reveals that he was using the old "brick wall under the poncho" trick.

-- The final confrontation between Jack Keenan and Frank Butler in Wild Boys is a Type 2.
+- The final confrontation between Jack Keenan and Frank Butler in Wild Boys.

 - Panther of The Protomen made such a song to promote the member Turbo Lover's band Cheer Up, Charlie Daniels, about the band competing with a similarly-named group for rights to the band name.
 The song was called The Duel.
 The song's also getting a sequel, The Duel: Part 2, about the band's showdown at The Road to Bonnaroo.

 - The Marty Robbins' song Big Iron is this trope in spirit, when the Arizona Ranger and Texas Red have their showdown.

 The morning passed so quickly it was time for them to meet.It was twenty past eleven when they walked out in the street.Folks were watching from the windows, everybody held their breath.They knew this handsome ranger was about to meet his death.